2020 Mississippi State Bulldogs football team

 The 2020 Mississippi State Bulldogs football team represented Mississippi State University in the 2020 NCAA Division I FBS football season.
 The Bulldogs played their home games at Davis Wade Stadium in Starkville, Mississippi, and competed in the Western Division of the Southeastern Conference (SEC).
 They were led by first-year head coach Mike Leach.

 In a season impacted by the COVID-19 pandemic, the Bulldogs compiled a 3–7 record in a 10-game all-SEC schedule.
-As the NCAA had waived bowl eligibility requirements for the season, the Bulldogs received an invitation to the Armed Forces Bowl where they defeated Tulsa, becoming one of the few bowl teams with a losing record to record a bowl victory.
+As the NCAA had waived bowl eligibility requirements for the season, the Bulldogs received an invitation to the Armed Forces Bowl where they defeated Tulsa, becoming one of the few bowl teams with a losing record to record a bowl victory and set the record for the worst winning percentage for a team that won a bowl game.

-Previous season

-The Bulldogs finished the 2019 season with a 6–7 record, including a 3–5 record in SEC play to finish fifth in the Western Division.
-They were invited to play in the Music City Bowl, where they lost against Louisville.
-Joe Moorhead was fired in January 2020, several days after the bowl.

 SEC Media Days

 In the preseason media poll, Mississippi State was predicted to finish in a tie for fifth place in the West Division.